 4. Use HVLS Ceiling Fans to Reduce Ceiling-to-Floor Temperature Differential

 HVLS fans also increase the surface evaporation rate.
-These fans provide a cost effective way to keep your structures cool while preventing the buildup of moisture on your floors.
+These fans provide cost-effective ways to keep your structures cool, increase drying while preventing the buildup of moisture on your floors.

 5. Install Commercial Dehumidification Units